 Section A – Sample Agendas

-These are sample Agenda’s you can use for your planning.
+These are sample Agendas you can use for your planning.
 They are normally just used by the Mentor to keep the Mentorship Session focused and organized.
 They are not meant to be shared with Mentees.
 Part of the Mentorship experience is for the sessions not to turn into structured meetings but more like facilitated discussions.

 Sample 1 (For First Meeting)